German destroyer Z31: German service

 On 25 January 1945, the German 4th Destroyer Flotilla, consisting of Z31, Z34 and Z38 set out from Tromsø for the Baltic.
-On 28 January, the three destroyers were intercepted by the British cruisers Mauritius and Diadem in Sognefjord, north of Bergen.
+On 28 January, the three destroyers were intercepted by the British cruisers Mauritius and Diadem in the Sognefjorden, north of Bergen.
 Z31 was hit seven times by the British ships, with her forward turret being wrecked and 55 men killed and a further 24 wounded.
 Z34 was also damaged.
 After escaping, Z31 put into Bergen for temporary repairs, with further work being carried out at Horten and Oslo before the ship reached the Baltic.

 From 22 March, Z31, working with Z34 and Lützow, shelled advancing Soviet troops near Gotenhafen in West Prussia (now Gdynia in Poland), while on 23 March she towed the hulk of the battleship Gneisenau to the entrance of Gotenhafen harbour, ready to be sunk as a blockship.
 (Gneisenau was scuttled on 27 March).
 On 27 March, a 15 cm shell accidentally exploded in one of Z31's guns, killing four and wounding 18.
 Nevertheless, Z31 continued to support evacuation of German troops and civilians from Gotenhafen and Hela, until the ship was damaged by Soviet bombs, and withdrew westwards with Prinz Eugen and Lützow on 8 April.
 Z31 was docked at Swinemünde (now Świnoujście) for repair on 10 April, and was damaged again by Soviet air attack when on passage to Kiel on 27 April.
 She reached Brunsbüttel on 30 April, and remained there until the end of the war on 8 May.